tudo-aqua/z3-turnkey/README.md

 #### Building

 The project is built using [Gradle](https://gradle.org/).
-In addition to Java 11 or higher, it requires Python 3, an `install_name_tool` for OS X and a GPG signature key.
+In addition to Java 11 or higher, building requires Python 3, an `install_name_tool` for OS X and a GPG signature key.

 The project can be built and tested on the current platform using:
 > ./gradlew assemble integrationTest